mz2/Carpaccio/README.md

 - Click on the `+` button under the "Embedded Binaries" section.
 - Select the `Carpaccio.xcodeproj` nested inside a `Products` folder now visible.

-> The `Carthage.framework` is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.
+> The `Carpaccio.framework` is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.

 (This manual installation section was shamelessly ripped from the excellent [Alamofire](github.com/alamofire/Alamofire) instructions.)